Hassan Heshmat

 Hassan Heshmat (January 20, 1920 – July 2006) was a celebrated Egyptian sculptor, and is considered a pioneer of modern Egyptian art.
 Born January 20, 1920, in Menoufia, Egypt, Heshmat earned his diploma in Applied Arts, specialising in ceramics (1938), followed by a diploma from the Higher Institute of Technical Education for Teachers (1954).
 In 1957, he was granted a scholarship to study Porcelain Design in Selb, Bavaria, graduating in 1958.
 Hassan Heshmat is considered the first Egyptian artist to create works in porcelain, his sculptures reflect traditional, patriotic and emotional themes.
 His work has been exhibited widely, and is held in a number of collections and institutions all around the world.
 Heshmat has been awarded prestigious local and international prizes, winning silver and gold medals at the International Ceramics Competition in Italy in 1964 and 1965 as well as winning first prize in a competition to build a memorial monument for a church in Belgium in 1970.
 Heshmat was awarded a Certificate of Merit by the Egyptian Fine Arts Academy in 1980, as well as a Certificate of Appreciation from the Ministry of Culture in 1995, and was later awarded the Egyptian state's Appreciation Award.

 Life

 Hassan Heshmat was married to Zeinab Hegazy, with whom he had three daughters, Sohair, Magda and Sonia, and one son, Alaa.
-After his wife Zeinab passed away, Heshmat married Madiha.
+After his wife Zeinab died, Heshmat married Madiha.
 Their son Bassam died in his early twenties after suffering from kidney failure (1965-1990).
 Hassan and Madiha Heshmat founded the Bassam Hospital next to their house in memory of their son.
-Madiha Heshmat passed away in their house and museum in February 2020.
+Madiha Heshmat died in their house and museum in February 2020.